borismus/smus.com/content/posts/2021/diffusion-of-literacy-canada/index.md

 The ancient Sumerians invented writing sometime around 3500 BCE.
 But how did writing get refined?
 How did it spread outside of Sumer?
 In general, tracking diffusion of ancient technology is hard.
 For tracking the spread of literacy, however, here's an interesting idea.
-Innumerate people tend to round their self-reported age to lucky or auspicious numbers.
+Innumerate people may fudge their self-reported age to round or auspicious numbers.
 Individually, this leads to [terrible earworms][blink-182].
-In aggregate, this error is called age heaping and may be a decent proxy for literacy?
-In this post, I dig into the Province of Canada's 1852 census, scraped from <https://automatedgenealogy.com>.
+In aggregate, this error is called age heaping and may be a decent proxy for literacy.
+In this post, I dig into the Province of Canada's 1852 census, scraped from automatedgenealogy.com.
 To whet your appetite, just look at these beautiful age heaps:

 ![Age Heaps in Canada's 1852 census](ages_1852_census_heaps.png)